casey/filepack/README.md

 Filepack has no way of tracking empty directories, the presence of which are an error when creating or verifying a manifest.

-Manifests contain an object with one mandatory key, `files`, and one optional key, `metadata`.
+Manifests contain an object with one mandatory key, `files`.

 ### `files`